adam-sse/geneseer/README.md

 The classpaths (`--test-classpath` and `--compile-classpath`) can be specified with the platform-specific file separator character (`;` on Windows, `:` on Unix-likes).
 If `;` does not occur, then `:` may also be used on Windows.

-To get prettier and filtered log output, add the following JVM arguments:

-* `-Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration`
-* `-Djava.util.logging.config.file=logging.properties`
+By default, the INFO level and above is logged.
+To change this, add the this JVM argument:

-Note that these are *not* a command line arguments for this program, they need to be specified before the main class or `-jar` parameter.

-`logging.properties` should point to the file included in this repository; if it is not available in the working directory where you launch this program, copy it there or specify the full path to it in the JVM argument.
+`-Djava.util.logging.config.file=logging.properties`.
+Note that this is *not* a command line argument for this program, it needs to be specified before the main class or `-jar` parameter. `logging.properties` should point to the configuration file for the Java logging facility (e.g. see the file included in this repository); if it is not available in the working directory where you launch this program, copy it there or specify the full path to it in the JVM argument.

 As an example, a full execution of geneseer may look like this:
 ```
-java -Djava.util.logging.config.class=net.ssehub.program_repair.geneseer.logging.LoggingConfiguration -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.Geneseer --project-directory /path/to/project-to-fix --source-directory src/main/java --encoding ISO-8859-1 --compile-classpath lib/some-lib.jar:lib/other-lib.jar --test-classpath target/test-classes/:lib/some-lib.jar:lib/other-lib.jar:lib/test-lib.jar --test-classes com.example.TestClass1:com.example.TestClass2
+java -Djava.util.logging.config.file=logging.properties -cp geneseer-jar-with-dependencies.jar net.ssehub.program_repair.geneseer.Geneseer --project-directory /path/to/project-to-fix --source-directory src/main/java --encoding ISO-8859-1 --compile-classpath lib/some-lib.jar:lib/other-lib.jar --test-classpath target/test-classes/:lib/some-lib.jar:lib/other-lib.jar:lib/test-lib.jar --test-classes com.example.TestClass1:com.example.TestClass2
 ```

 ### Orchestrator